adingens/BF520_MutationalAntigenicProfiling_PGT151/README.md

 # Comprehensive mapping of HIV-1 escape from a broadly neutralizing antibody

 ## Authors
-Adam Dingens, Hugh Haddox, Julie Overbaugh, Jesse Bloom We are performing mutational antigenic profiling the bnAb PGT151 using the BF520 mutant Env library.
+Adam Dingens, Hugh Haddox, Julie Overbaugh, Jesse Bloom.

+We are performing mutational antigenic profiling the bnAb PGT151 using the BF520 mutant Env library.
 Adam performed the experiments and analyzed the data.